ElenaBlejan/Proiect-Practic-TM/README.md

 > - Functional test cases will be created in Zephyr Squad
 > - GUI test cases will be created in Zephyr Squad
-> - API test cases will be created in Postman
 > - The test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.

 DE ADAUGAT SCREENSHOT CU TEST CASES JIRA!!!!!